 Part of that shift comes from companies like Google which have transformed the workplace.
 They have tried to make the workplace less like work and more like home or your favourite coffee shop.
 They have inspired many other businesses and workplaces to copy their approach.
 Even schools are paying more attention to space in an effort to make learning better for students.

 Much of this shift is designed to keep employees at work more and get more productivity out of them.
 That’s not necessarily bad but no one likes to be manipulated and it’s important to recognize when something seems off.
 Part of a new perspective about work is the use of words like “family” when it comes to your co-workers.
 I’ve always been wary of this idea.
+Employers who are looking for effective ways to build key customer relationships that grow awareness their your brand, lead to customer retention, and drive recurring revenues should browse around here.

 The ideas of the past where work was something you dreaded and only did for a paycheck is not desirable.
 Neither is the start-up mentality where work is life and family and everything else comes second.
 For most people, those are not great choices.